joesan/plant-simulator-deployment/base/README.md

-### plant-simulator-deployment architecture
+### plant-simulator-deployment

-A few more things are worth mentioning about the project structure:
+Let us explore about how the folder structure is organized!

 ```
 ├── .flux.yaml